thomas-girotto/MockGen/README.md

 Check the [sample project](https://github.com/thomas-girotto/MockGen/tree/master/sample/MockGen.Sample.Tests) for more details in how to use this lib.

-## What features are coming next
+## Future improvements

 - Respect nullable types in generated code when user's lib have them
-- Add possibility to setup return value from Func ?
+- Generate documentation
+- If you have other ideas, please fill an issue :)